European Library: The European Library and Europeana

-The European Library provided much of the organization and support required to launch Europeana – a European Commission initiative that makes millions of digital objects from libraries, museums and archives accessible to the public via the Europeana website.
+The European Library (TEL) provided much of the organization and support required to launch Europeana – a European Commission initiative that makes millions of digital objects from libraries, museums and archives accessible to the public via the Europeana website.

 When the European Parliament called for Europeana to be established, the Conference of European National Librarians (CENL), under the auspices of the National Library of the Netherlands and CENL's service The European Library, were asked to submit for a project under the eContentplus programme.
-Work began on a prototype in 2007 and Europeana was launched in November 2008.

-Europeana now operates independently but The European Library continues to work closely with Europeana.
-The European Library is the aggregator of digital content from national libraries for Europeana and delivers digital content from national libraries on a monthly basis to Europeana.

-As of July 2012, The European Library was the second biggest content provider to Europeana, with 3.45 million items added to the Europeana database.

-Some human and technical resources are also shared between Europeana and The European Library.

 Virtual exhibitions

 In addition to its search engine, The European Library pulls together themes from the collections of Europe's national libraries and displays them in virtual exhibitions.
 These exhibitions unite geographically disparate objects in a single online space, offering Pan-European sources on the topic.